-Just to confuse matters, Hanasaki-gani is also a variety of King crab, a spiky-haired specimen found off of Nemuro, in Hokkaido.
+Just to confuse matters, Hanasaki-gani is also a variety of King Crab, a spiky-haired shellfish specimen found off of Nemuro, in Hokkaido.
 There are many regional varieties, including ke-gani horsehair crab, commonly nicknamed okuri-gani literally, ‘giant chestnut crab’, which is famous in Hokkaido, and the watari-gani blue crab, the same species often found in markets across Asia.
 Koppegani, the female snow crab (pictured here below) is famed for its tasty roe.

-One of the tastiest crabs is the zuwai-gani snow crab which is taken on the Japan Sea coast, especially off Fukui and Ishikawa Prefectures.
+One of the tastiest is the zuwai-gani snow crab which is taken on the Japan Sea coast, especially off Fukui and Ishikawa Prefectures.
 It is also called the Echizen-gani after the Echizen coastline.
 In Kansai it is called matsuba-gani, the ‘pine-leaf’ crab.
 It is exquisite when steamed very fresh, and dipped in ponzu.
-Tottori’s matsuba-gani cuisine and Fukui’s Echizen-gani cuisine are famed, and crab eating day-trip bus tours run from Osaka and Kyoto to the coast during the season.
+Tottori’s matsuba-gani cuisine and Fukui’s Echizen-gani cuisine are famed, and day-trip gourmet bus tours run from Osaka and Kyoto to the coast during the season.

-Crab aficionados go for the legs and claws, and the kanimiso tucked away beneath the kora carapace.
-Once you’ve extracted all the crab flesh, you can can fill the kora with hot sake, and slurp up the warm, sea-salty brew.
-You can eat crab in the privacy of your own home, of course, but as it’s a time-consuming, and frankly messy business, cracking crab claws and scooping crabmeat from the legs, most people go to a kani-ryori crab cuisine specialist.
+Kani aficionados go for the legs and claws, and the kanimiso tucked away beneath the kora carapace.
+Once you've extracted all the flesh, you can can fill the kora with hot sake, and slurp up the warm, sea-salty brew.
+You can eat crab in the privacy of your own home, of course, but as it's a time-consuming, and frankly messy business, cracking crab claws and scooping crabmeat from the legs, most people go to a kani-ryori specialist.
 The chefs, and waiters and waitresses, do the hard work for you.